oussamabonnor1/Rocket_Ride_Unity2D/README.md

 |   └── ship.prefab              - The predefined game object of the playable ship.
 ├── Scenes
 |   └── Main.unity               - The project's main scene.
-├── Sprites
+├── Sprites                      - Simply contains graphical game assets.
-└── Scripts                      - Simply contains graphical game assets.
+└── Scripts                      - Contains logic code of the game
     ├── GameManager.cs           - The main code of creation and interaction.
     ├── PadBehaviour.cs          - Handles the pad's boost and collisions.
     ├── PlayerBehaviour.cs       - Handles the horizental moves of ship.